danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 There's nothing special about this protocol.
 When you implement it, just implement `performOperation(on:completion:)` and specify `CollectionType` with a typealias.

-However, it's not that helpful yet.
-It's basically just a specification of how to perform an operation on a collection.
+However, it's not that helpful either, since it just describes how to operate on a collection.
 We must do some more coding to get some real benefits out of this.

+### Operating on a collection

 If we consider the concept of "performing an operation on a collection of items", there are several ways to do this, for instance: